brandonbaraban/gp-regression/README.md

 # gp-regression
-An implementation of Gaussian processes for regression purposes.
+An implementation of Gaussian Process regression.